felixscode/SlideMaster/README.md

 A: SlideMaster3000 provides authentication, centralized presentation management, and eliminates the need for multiple server instances.

 **Q: Is SlideMaster3000 suitable for enterprise presentations?**
 A: NO!
 As of now SlideMaster3000 is a **1.
 DAY build**.
-Authentication is **not secure** and process managemnt quite ambigous
+Authentication is **not secure** and process management quite ambiguous

 **Q: Can the default port configuration be modified?**
 A: Yes, port configuration can be modified by updating the Slidev startup parameters and corresponding iframe URL.

 ## 📃 License

-This software is available for use under standard open-source terms.
-Attribution is appreciated but not required.
+This software is available for use under standard MIT open-source terms.

 ---